Patelved2307/Gen-AI/README.md

   # Travel Planning Website

   This is a code bundle for Travel Planning Website.
-The original project is available at https://www.figma.com/design/Wo6pl3QRlm7ptFhaQwMttE/Travel-Planning-Website.

   ## Running the code